 Spoken in 31 different countries, by around 427 million people, the Spanish language opens doors not just to Spain, but also to diverse countries across Central and South America.
-All our pupils start learning Spanish at Key Stage 3 using the NCELP (National Centre for Excellence for Language Pedagogy) resources.
+All our students start learning Spanish at Key Stage 3 using the NCELP (National Centre for Excellence for Language Pedagogy) resources.
 Unfortunately for the last two consecutive years, trips have been cancelled due to Covid-19 pandemic.
-However, in normal conditions, pupils are encouraged to take part in the linguistic and cultural visit to Spain in Year 8 and also in work experience offered to Year 10, as well as to participate in other events we arrange with our Spanish link schools.
-Pupils can progress to studying Spanish at GCSE, adding an international dimension to their choices which many employers and higher education providers value.
+However, in normal conditions, students are encouraged to take part in the linguistic and cultural visit to Spain in Year 8 and also in work experience offered to Year 10, as well as to participate in other events we arrange with our Spanish link schools.
+Students can progress to studying Spanish at GCSE, adding an international dimension to their choices which many employers and higher education providers value.
 The skills learnt in Spanish are useful in a wide range of careers, such as the ability to communicate clearly, being confident about speaking in public and using problem solving strategies.
 It creates greater opportunities to work abroad, or for companies in the UK with international links.

 Half term |